PantelisAndrianakis/Breezy/documentation/io/native-io.md

 The runtime pins a conservative 1200-byte link MTU and drives DTLS handshake retransmission itself (UDP does not guarantee delivery), so a lost handshake flight is re-sent rather than treated as a dead connection.
+The server also runs the DTLS HelloVerifyRequest cookie exchange (amplification protection): it replies to the first ClientHello with a return-routability cookie and only runs the full handshake once the client echoes it, so a spoofed-source flood cannot make the server do real work.

 ---